 Creative Assembly's still focused on performance, so you can expect more improvements this time around.

 What about Total War: Warhammer 3 DLC?

 The previous games, Warhammer 2 in particular, enjoyed lots of free and premium DLC, along with lots of significant updates and overhauls.
 More of the same will be coming with Warhammer 3, though Creative Assembly hasn't specified what we can expect.

 Hints, on the other hand, are aplenty.
 We know Creative Assembly wants to use every army, and we know it's also willing to include stuff that doesn't have armies.
-With that in mind, an Ogre and Nippon faction seem likely, given that both are neighbours and rivals of Cathay.
-People have been keeping their fingers crossed for a Chaos Dwarf faction, too, and at this point I wouldn't rule any of them out.
+With that in mind, a Chaos Dwarf faction seems likely, and the mercenary Dogs of War a possibility.

 The question is what shape the DLC will take.
 With Warhammer 2, Creative Assembly decided against introducing lots of mini-campaigns, instead releasing loads of new lords, accompanied by new mechanics, units and quirks.
 It was definitely the right call, and I suspect we'll see the same here.

 We do know a version of the blood and gore DLC Blood for the Blood God will be available for Total War: Warhammer 3, and once again those who own it for either previous game will get it free.